luikyv/backend-challenge/README.md

 Some comments on the implementation:
-* The validateRule method defined in the TokenRuleValidator interface receives a Jws<Claims> parameter which is a decrypted version of the respective JWT.
-By doing so, we only need to perform the decryption once.
+* The validateRule method defined in the TokenRuleValidator interface receives a Jws<Claims> parameter which is a signed JWT.
+By doing so, we only need to perform the validation once.
 This is done in the validateRules method of the TokenValidator.
 * The validateRules method of the TokenValidator calls the validateRule of each class implementing TokenRuleValidator.
 Therefore, TokenValidator is decoupled from the implementation of the rules.